maveric-coder/Kubernetes/kubernetes_ingress/README.md

 ### 2. Create a Namespace and Service-Account
 Now we have deployed our two applications which can be accessed by ClustureIP.
 We will proceed with Nginx-Ingress deployment.
-* Switch to `Kubernetes\kubernetes_ingress\deployments` folder which contains files for deploying the Ingress controller and load balancer.
+* Switch to `Kubernetes/kubernetes_ingress/deployments` folder which contains files for deploying the Ingress controller and load balancer.

 In below step we are creating namespace and Service account for Nginx-Ingress, post which we will deploy RBAC and configMap.
 ```